ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

     + osdt_core.jar
     + osdt_xmlsec.jar

-In addition to copying the external dependencies inside the AM-x.y.z.war file, you must also add them to your classpath so that your IDE can see all the dependencies correctly.
-To use the library as a dependency, you can add it to your lib directory for a simple java project, or import it to your maven or gradle project as an artifact.
+In addition to copying the external dependencies inside the AM-x.y.z.war file, add them to your classpath, so that your IDE can resolve all the dependencies correctly.
+To use the library as a dependency, add it to your lib directory for a simple Java project, or import it to your Maven or Gradle project as an artifact.

-Example for installing the jar as a maven artifact on a local maven repository:
+Example for installing the JAR file as a Maven artifact in a local Maven repository:

 ```
 mvn install:install-file \